-ELTEC’s Emergency Vehicle Caution Systems (EVCS) are designed to alert motorists that an emergency vehicle is departing its parking bay.
+ELTEC’s Emergency Vehicle Caution Systems (EVCS) is designed to alert motorists approaching a station access point when an emergency vehicle is departing.

 Once activated, the signal(s) remain ON for a preset period of time.
-The flashing duration is user adjustable (1 second to 100 hours).
+The flashing duration is user adjustable (from 1 second to 100 hours).

-As an option, ELTEC can provide a receiver that's integrated into an intersection controller cabinet interrupting the controller’s normal cycle allowing the emergency vehicle ‘green light priority’ passage in the direction the emergency vehicle is traveling.
+ELTEC can provide a receiver that's integrated into an intersection controller cabinet interrupting the normal signal cycle giving a ‘green’ priority in the direction hat the emergency vehicle is traveling.

 See Emergency Vehicle with 3 Signal Heads for a ‘real life’ story.